-This body of water was quiet and placid just moments before the submarine descended into its depths.
+This water was fairly quiet and placid just moments before the submarine descended into its depths.
 It left behind churning whitewater in its wake.
 What makes this water turbulent are the water molecules moving in all different directions and at different speeds.
 And that happens when there is heat or pressure.
 The opposite is also true that the water remains calm and quiet without the heat or pressure.
 Moving churning water is beautiful and exciting.
 But there is something about still and quiet water that makes me calm down and grow reflective.

 Today’s verse is from the well-known psalm describing the Lord as our Shepherd.
 He knows His sheep intimately, understanding when we need excitement and activity and when we need to settle down and be still.
 He knows exactly when we need to slow down and stop our frenzied activity.
 He leads us when we listen and follow.
 And where He takes us is to a place of quiet stillness where our souls can be refreshed and rejuvenated.
 There we can take time to reflect, meditate on His goodness and find rest for our weary souls.